Re-imagining the merchant onboarding experience as a white-label

 Merchant onboarding, KYB and KYC have been combined, but lack proper differentiation, causing the full journey to be overwhelming for users.

-How might we streamline the onboarding process for users, while maintaining a large range of customisation for white-label clients?
+How might we balance a streamlined onboarding process, while maintaining a large range of customisation for white-label clients?

 Prioritisation